KippAD/george-orwell-pub/README.md

 [**Date Validation**](https://stackoverflow.com/questions/70558856/django-how-to-prevent-to-accept-future-date) - The Stack Overflow user **Willem Van Onsem** provided a solution to preventing the date field in the event form from accepting past dates which was implemented in my code.

 I want to thank Precious Ijege and Rohit Sharma for their help in planning and advice in development of this project.
-Also to my fellow students on Slack who provided me with support ajd answers for any question or issue that I might have.
+Also to my fellow students on Slack who provided me with support and answers for any question or issue that I might have.

 ---